For whom change professionals

 After the training

-You analyse behaviour before you intervene
+You analyse behaviour before you design the change intervention

-You use the Influence Framework as your starting point: what drives these people, what holds them back, which context makes the new behaviour harder than the old?
-Only then do you design an intervention.
+You use the Influence Framework as your starting point: what drives these employees, what's holding them back, what context helps?

-You design context, not messages
+You design workplace context, not just HR communication

-You know how to shape the work environment so that the new behaviour becomes the easiest choice, not the most communicated message.
-Resistance is then not something to overcome, but something to design away.
+You shape the work environment so that the desired behaviour becomes the easiest choice, not just the most communicated one.

 Frequently asked questions

-You learn the SUE Influence Framework: a method to analyse why people resist, disengage or revert to old behaviour, and to design interventions that genuinely change behaviour.
-During the training you work on your own change challenge and go home with a worked-out plan you can apply the next day.
+You learn the SUE Influence Framework: a method for analysing why employees do what they do, and for designing HR interventions that genuinely work.
+You work on your own HR case during the training, such as onboarding, retention, culture change or wellbeing, and go home with a fully worked-out strategy you can apply the next day.

-Deliberately a mixed group: change managers, HR professionals, communication advisers, policy makers and leaders together.
+A deliberately mixed group: HR professionals, marketers, communication advisers, policymakers and leaders all together.
 Maximum 16 participants.
-That mix is what makes it valuable: you learn not just from the content, but from how people in other sectors deal with similar behavioural challenges.
+That mix is what makes it valuable, because you learn not only from the content but also from how people in other sectors deal with similar behavioural challenges.

 Yes.
-We invoice to a company name and the training is EQAC-accredited, which makes expensing straightforward.
+We invoice in the company name and the training is EQAC-accredited, which makes reimbursement easier.
 Get in touch if you need a quote or additional information for your request.

 Ready to take the step?
 View the next start date or ask your question.